 - follow brands guidelines and use only unmodified versions of each logo, without any effects or changes in their visual appearance

-- last but not least, pay attention to whether you use the logo in an appropriate context
+- pay attention to whether you use the logo in an appropriate context

-It may seem too complicated, but that’s how things are.
-When you decide to ignore it, it may happen that brand owners can decide to sue you for violating their brand rights.
+It may seem too complicated, but I'm not trying to overthink the matter, that’s how things are.
+When you decide to ignore facts, in the worst case it may happen that brand owners can decide to sue you for violating their brand rights.

-Just imagine, if you’d have a unique logo for your own product (maybe you already have it) and somebody start using it wrong - in a context you do not like and even recklessly alter its shape and look to fit his own requirements, it wouldn’t feel good, am I right?
+Just imagine, if you’d have a unique logo for your own product (maybe you already have it) and somebody start using it somehow wrong - in a context you do not like and even recklessly alter its shape and look to fit his own requirements – it wouldn’t feel good, am I right?

 1. The permission to use the logo